CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 matters easier for myself, I have become used to the i3 tiling window manager, meaning there is some extra functionality for moving between workspaces which I thought it would be really nice to have on dedicated keys.
-After some experimentation, I settled on a layout with the numbers on the home row, the i3 keys on the top row, and the symbols I would normally type using `AltGr`+\<number\> on the bottom row:
+After some experimentation, I settled on a layout with the numbers on the home row (with tap-dances for the respective function-keys), the i3 keys on the top row, and the symbols I would normally type using `AltGr`+\<number\> on the bottom row:

 ![a visualisation of the FNum-layout](/media/zen-fnum-layer.png)